mattjcurry/Presentations/Concourse/concourse.md

 ---

-# [fit] Untangling Platform Complexity with Concourse CI
+# [fit] Untangling Platform Complexity
+# with Concourse CI

 ---

-# [fit] Summary
+# Summary

 - Product mindset drives an automation heavy culture
 - We iterated our way to success
 - We have created engineering capacity through automation
 - You can do it too!

 ---